0xCB-dev/docs.keeb.supply/content/basics/hardware/oled/index.md

 You can take this repo as a reference for the [Bongo Cat](https://github.com/nwii/oledbongocat).

-If you want to prolong the lifespan of you OLED, make sure to retain a sane screen timout to prevent excessive burn in.
+If you want to prolong the lifespan of your OLED, make sure to retain a sane screen timout to prevent excessive burn in.

 ## Soldering